sroussey/ellmers/docs/05_task_chains.md

 - We will want to send a task arguments, if it is a task list, some of those args might be for the subtasks.
 - We need progress events.
 - Authentication and authorization will be supplied to the task by the task runner.
+- convert the task list to a listr2 task list

 ## Questions